Telecommunications Cyber Security and Resilience Bill Compliance Guide

 Regulation 1(3A) excludes public electronic communications networks/services from being relevant digital services, but telecoms providers offering cloud computing services separate from core telecom services may be regulated as RDSPs.

-Bill 329, Part 2, Section 7, Regulation 1(3A)
+HL Bill 32, Part 2, Section 7, Regulation 1(3A)

 Part 2, Section 9 - Managed Service Providers